State-owned enterprises of China: Jiang Zemin administration

 Consistent with CCP general secretary Jiang Zemin and Chinese premier Zhu Rongji's strategy of grasping the large, letting go of the small, major SOE reform occurred in 1997, which represented a change from the previously incremental reform efforts.
 The state was encouraged to preserve large SOEs and to allow weaker ones to be "let go" through closing or consolidating.
 Through "grasping the large", the state focused on developing a core group of large SOEs in strategically important fields deemed as part of the commanding heights of the economy.
 There was significant privatization of the smaller SOEs.
 Privatization occurred gradually and selectively.

 Other major policies that were part of the 1997 reforms included management and employee buyouts and the inclusion of foreign strategic partners.
 Between 1997 and 1998, the number of industrial SOEs decreased by over 41%.

 In 1998, the restructuring of the State Council resulted in the dissolution of the State Assets Administration Bureau, which had overseen central state-owned assets.
 This began a period when an increased number of government and CCP bodies were involved in supervising SOEs.

-In the late 1990s, layoffs from SOEs (sometimes without the promised compensation or pensions to those laid off) led to worker protests.
+In the late 1990s, layoffs from SOEs, a process widely referred to as xiagang, sometimes without the promised compensation or pensions to those laid off led to widespread protests and discontent among the workers.

 With regard to SOEs, Jiang emphasized the need for good corporate governance.
 In 1999, the Decision of the CPC Central Committee on Several Major Issues Concerning the Reform and Development of SOEs stated that all restructured SOEs must "clarify the responsibilities of the shareholders' meeting, the board of directors, the board of supervisors, and the management to form a corporate governance structure, with each assuming responsibility, coordinated operations, and effective checks and balances".

 In the early 2000s, Jiang and Zhu's administration sought for large industrial SOEs to repackage assets for public listings.
 This involved separating core production functions of the SOEs from the noncore business and social welfare functions, and putting the production functions into subsidiaries which could be publicly listed as joint stock companies.

 The general trend since 2000 has been for SOEs to increase in importance consistent with a broader resurgence of state activity in the market.
 SOE mergers have been routine since 2000.